ResearchComputing/Documentation/docs/hybrid-cloud/cumulus.md

 #### CUmulus Quick Start

-1) Request access to CUmulus by filling out the [Google Form]() application.
+1) Request a CUmulus application by contacting the RC helpdesk at [rc-help@colorado.edu](rc-help@colorado.edu)
 2) Once your application has been accepted, manage your project at [cumulus.rc.colorado.edu/](cumulus.rc.colorado.edu/).
-- Create virtual machine instances with specified CPUs and memory
+- Create virtual instances with specific operating systems and storage requirements
-- Create storage volumes
+- Manage network configurations

 #### Features
 - Virtual machine creation